eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 ## Prerequisites

 - Java version 8 or higher with the PATH variable correctly configured.
 For more information, see the [Java documentation](https://www.java.com/en/download/help/path.xml).
-- To enable automatic copybook retrieval, the following are required:
+- To enable automatic copybook retrieval from the mainframe, the following are required:
     - [Zowe Explorer](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe) version 1.15.0 or higher.
     - A Zowe Explorer `zosmf` or `zftp` profile with credentials and a connection URL defined.